boyter/scc/README.md

 <img alt="scc" src=https://github.com/boyter/scc/raw/master/scc.jpg>

 A tool similar to cloc, sloccount and tokei.
-For counting the physical lines of code, blank lines, comment lines, and physical lines of source code in many programming languages.
+For counting the lines of code, blank lines, comment lines, and physical lines of source code in many programming languages.

 Goal is to be the fastest code counter possible, but also perform COCOMO calculation like sloccount and to estimate code complexity similar to cyclomatic complexity calculators.
 In short one tool to rule them all.